afifa125/Automated-Feature-Synthesis/gcp_hpo/experiments/README.md

 ### Files and directory structure
 Each test instance follows the same directory structure, and all files are in the folder `experiments/test_name`:
 - `config.yml` : a yaml file to set the parameters used to run `SmartSearch`
-- `scoring_function/` : data from off-line computations. `params.csv` contains the parameters tested, and `output.csv` the raw outputs given by the scoring function
+- `scoring_function/` : data from off-line computations. `subsize_params.csv` contains the parameters tested, and `subsize_output.csv` the raw outputs given by the scoring function
-(all the cross-validation estimations).
-The files *true_score_t_TTT_a_AAA* contain the quality scores Q computed with a threshold == TTT and alpha == AAA (see *considering only significant differences* in the paper), using all the data available; this is supposed to represent the ground truth about the performance function.
+(all the cross-validation estimations) on sub-sampled datasets of size `subsize`.
 - `exp_results/model/subsize/expXXX/` : data returned by `runExperiment`, where XXX is the number set in the config file, `subsize` is the sub-sample size used by SmartSearch, and `model` is either `rand`, `GP`, or `GCP`.
 - `exp_results/model/subsize/iterations_needed_refSize_pathFile/expXXX_YYY` : the mean, median, first and third quartiles of the iterations needed to reach a given score gain, over experiments